leahcimali/CFL-Evaluation-of-labels-and-quantity-skew/README.md

     Description: The type of skew applied to the dataset.
 Skew refers to the uneven distribution of data across clients or heterogeneity classes.

     Possible Values:
+        none : Have the same number of samples on each client.

         quantity-skew-type-1: Quantity skew within heterogeneity classes (i.e., uneven data distribution among clients within the same heterogeneity class).